CaveMindLabs/uformer-hub-service/README.md

 *Click the image above to watch the full video demonstration on YouTube ([Full Stack AI Project: A Production Uformer Service with FastAPI, Next.js & Docker](https://www.youtube.com/watch?v=ncc1vPxfz48)).*

-**Uformer FastAPI Hub** is a complete, containerized, and production-ready toolkit that serves state-of-the-art [Uformer models](https://github.com/ZhendongWang6/Uformer) for image and video restoration.
+**Uformer Hub Service** is a complete, containerized, and production-ready toolkit that serves state-of-the-art [Uformer models](https://github.com/ZhendongWang6/Uformer) for image and video restoration.
 It provides a robust FastAPI backend with a modern Next.js frontend, designed for developers and researchers who need a reliable, resource-aware, and easy-to-deploy solution for low-level vision tasks like denoising and deblurring.

+This repository contains the necessary configuration files to run the entire application using pre-built Docker images from Docker Hub.

 ---